-This is an introductory course designed to provide the student with an overview of the topics relevant to working at a help desk or customer support center.
-Four major components are covered: people, processes, tech nology and information.
+This introductory course provides students with an overview of the topics relevant to working at a help desk or customer support center.
+Four major components are covered: people, processes, technology and information.
 Emphasis is placed on the design and management of each component as an integral and mandatory part of the support function.
-Quarter Credit Hours 4.5
+Quarter Credit Hours 4.5 elements of and interactions in a data communica-tions network.
+Communications interfaces, industry standards and communications protocols are presented in reference to understanding the actual throughput of data in a communications environment.
+Students are introduced to network topologies and their various appli cation areas.
+Prerequisite: FIT1000 or FIT1010.
+(PT) Ouarter Credit Hours 4.5